 You really don’t need to be any sort of expert to know that Australian property prices are incredibly high, even compared to other affluent countries around the world.
 The dream of owning one’s own home seems to grow further and further for the average Australian citizen, but what if there were an alternative?
 Getting familiar with this little term might help: “adverse possession”.

-While this type of talk might be little more than hyperbole for the typical person, it’s a rather interesting law and one can gain understanding of it, though not expertise of lawyers, which is worth learning more about.
+While this type of talk might be little more than hyperbole for the typical person, it’s a rather interesting law, and one can gain an understanding of it, though not the expertise of lawyers, which is worth learning more about.

 What Is It?